 - Take time to prepare: practice, practice, practice

 - Practice on similar tests with similar lengths

 - Recognize weaknesses and strengths; strengthen your weaknesses

 You can pass the Praxis Core if you follow those simple strategies!

-Know the Test: Choose Praxis Core Test Practice Materials to Match The Content
+Know the Test: Choose Praxis Core Practice Tests That Match The Real Exam Content

 It’s foolish to go into the Praxis Core without knowing what is on the test—especially when it’s so easy to find a map of each test on the Educational Testing Service website!

 It isn’t enough to know that there are three parts to the Praxis Core.
-You must understand what you will be asked on the test so you can choose the best Praxis Practice Test:
+You must understand what you will be asked on the test so you can choose the best Praxis Core practice exam:

-- Reading 5712 (85 minutes): selected response questions based on reading passages and statements test Key Ideas and Details; Craft, Structure, and Language Skill; and Integration of Knowledge and Ideas.
+- Praxis Core Reading 5712 (85 minutes): selected response questions based on reading passages and statements test Key Ideas and Details; Craft, Structure, and Language Skill; and Integration of Knowledge and Ideas.

 Do you think reading is your strongest skill?
 Think again!